The "U.S. has the highest unintended pregnancy rate of any Western industrialized country."

 Cecile Richards on Friday, December 6th, 2013 in an interview with Texas Monthly

-United States and Canada together lead industrialized, developed regions of world in rate of unintended pregnancy
+U.S. and Canada lead industrialized, developed regions of world in rate of unintended pregnancy

 Asked about differences among Americans on abortion rights, Cecile Richards suggested this country leads in a dubious way.